 Servers are created using the getComputeServer method of the ServerFactory class.
 This creates a middleware-specific compute-server and returns it in the form of an instance of the generic ComputeServer abstract class.
 The ServerFactory has various overloaded methods used to create a ComputeServer instance.
 The least information needed is the hostname of the ComputeServer.
 If the "type" of compute-server is not specified, it is assumed to be a Globus compute-server.
-The (middleware) type of a compute-server is any one of the supported middleware, currently: GLOBUS, ALCHEMI, UNICORE, FORK (local), CONDOR, PBS, SGE, and SSH-based remote job-forking.
+The (middleware) type of a compute-server is any one of the supported middleware, currently: GLOBUS, ALCHEMI, UNICORE, FORK, CONDOR, PBS.
 The following code snippet shows the creation of a compute-server: